“When they saw Him, they worshiped Him; but some were doubtful.”

 Truly I say to you, if you have faith and do not doubt, you will not only do what was done to the fig tree, but even if you say to this mountain, ‘Be taken up and cast into the sea,’ it will happen.”

 Within this project, we will advance the thesis that doubt is a virtue sorely needed by the modern Christian Church.
 If they are willing to honestly evaluate both their doubts and beliefs with equal rigor, Christians today will find themselves at a decision point.
 Should their doubts prove compelling, they will be obliged to reevaluate their worldview, potentially embracing new and liberal theologies; however, should their beliefs prove unassailable by doubt, they will embrace their Christian faith with even more confidence and intellectual grounding.
-In either case, the outcome will be a Christianity better informed, more unafraid, and with increased confidence.
+In either case, the outcome will be a Christianity better informed, more relevant, and with increased confidence.

 Ultimately, we believe that by engaging in good faith with their own doubts, Christians will become better Christians.